berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 is maintained o screen.
 The GLX equivalent to an X Pixmap is a GLXPixmap.
 A GLXPixmap is created using the Visual along with its extended attributes.
-The Visual is used to de ne the type and size of the Ancillary bu ers associated with the Pixmap.
-The Pixmap is used as the front-left color bu er.
+The Visual is used to de ne the type and size of the Ancillary buffers associated with the Pixmap.
+The Pixmap is used as the front-left color buffer.
 A GLXDrawable is the union fWindow, GLXPixmapg.

-Ancillary bu ers are associated with a GLXDrawable, not with a ren- dering context.
-If several OpenGL renderers are all writing to the same window, they will share those bu ers.
-Rendering operations to one win- dow never a ect the unobscured pixels of another window, or of the corresponding pixels of ancillary bu ers of that window.
-If an Expose event is received by the client, the values in the ancillary bu ers and in the back bu ers for regions corresponding to the exposed region become unde ned.
+Ancillary buffers are associated with a GLXDrawable, not with a ren- dering context.
+If several OpenGL renderers are all writing to the same window, they will share those buffers.
+Rendering operations to one win- dow never a ect the unobscured pixels of another window, or of the corresponding pixels of ancillary buffers of that window.
+If an Expose event is received by the client, the values in the ancillary buffers and in the back buffers for regions corresponding to the exposed region become unde ned.

 A rendering context can be used with multiple GLXDrawables as long